 Launch of Privacy Enhancing Technologies (PET) Sandbox

-Drawing on the lessons from the pilots, IMDA and PDPC plan to gather the learning points in case studies, identify common software tools that can support industry’s adoption of PETs and develop policy guidance to set standards and best practices.
+Drawing on the lessons from the pilots, IMDA and PDPC plan to gather the learning points in case studies, identify common software tools that can support the industry’s adoption of PETs and develop policy guidance to set standards and best practices for data protection.

 Use case owners will be required to bring use cases based on three common data sharing objectives.
 This focus can help potential owners identify relevant use cases, as well as enable IMDA and PDPC to concentrate resources to develop future policy and technical solutions.
 The following common business challenges surfaced from initial industry consultation: